elfrances/esp32SkelApp/README.md

 > [!IMPORTANT]
 > Some of the settings in the "Skeletal App Configuration" section depend on ESP-IDF "Component config" settings.
 For example, you won't be able to enable the SkelApp's BLE Peripheral setting unless the Bluetooth feature is enabled.
+>
+> If your app will not use OTA to update the firmware, then you can regain significant flash memory space by eliminating the OTA partitions in the myNewApp/partitions.csv file.
+>
+> Similarly, if you don't need FAT FS support, you can eliminate the "storage" partition, and give the space back to the factory/ota partitions.

 ```
 idf.py menuconfig